HHS/simpler-grants-gov/documentation/decisions/adr/2023-08-21-branch-conv-release-workflow.md

   - Facilitates lean experiments
   - Simpler and more efficient than some other models
 - **Cons**
-  - Doesn't support releasing multiple versions of software, which is necessary in some cases (but not envisioned on this project)
+  - Doesn't facilitate releasing multiple versions of software, which is necessary in some cases (but not envisioned on this project)

 #### Gitflow